Seung-Ook Lee, PhD student at the geography department of Ohio State University

 Seung-Ook wants to overcome the stereotypes of North Korea, to better understand the country.
 ‘There are so many untruths about North Korea in the media, as well as in academia,’ he explains.
 ‘I do not claim to be pro-North Korean.
 I just try to be fair to North Korea.’

 Seung-Ook has visited North Korea twice, in 2009 and 2011, and his findings have been published in the Geographical Journal.
-Read a summary of this research.

 I believe that the relationship between China and North Korea is actually affected by economic interests as much as political ones.
 State diplomacy is still an important factor in the close relationship between China and North Korea.
 But trade and economic development are becoming increasingly important drivers.